One Tray Chicken & Veggie Bake with Creamy Polenta

 Method

-Stir the olives, beans, and parsley into the sauce.
+4. Stir the olives, beans, and parsley into the sauce (you can also blend these if preferred).
 Check seasoning.
-Shred the chicken and stir it through the sauce or serve it whole for baby-led weaning.
+Shred the chicken and stir it through the sauce or serve it as whole drumsticks for baby-led weaning.
 Keep warm in the oven while you prepare the polenta.

 Ingredient Swaps: